Dog Bites

 • Compensation for life-long scarring or disfigurement.

-Seek immediate medical attention.
-Do this even if the bite does not seem serious.
+• Seek immediate medical attention: Do this even if the bite does not seem serious.
 You need to be sure the dog is immunized against rabies.
 You may need a tetanus shot.
 Also, infections commonly arise from a dog bite.
 This is true whether the bite resulted in a puncture wound or laceration.
+Our guide on medical care after an accident covers what to expect at this stage.

-Contact Laredo dog bite lawyer Eric Ramos for a free consultation.
+Contact Laredo dog bite lawyer Eric Ramos at (956) 275-6060 for a free consultation.
 If you cannot come to us, we can likely arrange to come to you.
-Our phone number is (956) 275-6060.
+You can also learn more about how personal injury lawyers get paid before you call.

 What should I do immediately after a dog bite in Laredo, Texas?